 Slovenska Narodna Podporna Jednota – SNPJ

-Today, SNPJ boasts $185 million in assets and $241 million of insurance in force.
-This is in addition to a complete portfolio of life insurance and financial planning products and a package of fraternal benefits that is second to none among fraternal benefit societies.
+Today, SNPJ has more than $213 million in assets and $252 million of insurance in force.
+In addition to a complete portfolio of life insurance and financial planning products, SNPJ offers a package of fraternal benefits that is unrivaled among both commercial insurers and fraternal benefit societies.